Madigan faces ouster as speaker as Illinois House convenes to pick leader

-Longtime Illinois politics observer and University of Illinois Springfield professor Kent Redfield said whoever becomes speaker, they have to pledge to be independent of Michael Madigan, D-Chicago, who’s held the seat for all but two years since 1983.

-“Whether [Madigan] finishes out his term or not, I don’t expect him to be the controller behind the curtain, I don’t think that’s going to happen,” Redfield said.

-House Minority Leader Jim Durkin, R-Western Springs, said late Tuesday state Rep. Chris Welch, D-Hillside, had lobbyists reach out for Republican support for Welch’s speaker bid.
-Durkin said Welch, a Madigan ally, should be disqualified for blocking Madigan from testifying in a House investigation of the ComEd bribery scheme.
+House Minority Leader Jim Durkin, R-Western Springs, said state Rep. Chris Welch, D-Hillside, had lobbyists reach out for Republican support for Welch’s speaker bid.
+Durkin said Welch should be disqualified for blocking Madigan from testifying in a House investigation of the ComEd bribery scheme.

 “To me, I consider Chris Welch an extension of Mike Madigan and we’ve got to break from the past,” Durkin said.
 “And trust me, Mike Madigan is going to do everything he can to pass the baton on to someone who’s going to continue the model of Madigan Inc.”

-ComEd agreed to pay a $200 million fine after signing a deferred prosecution agreement with federal prosecutors last summer.
-In the agreement, ComEd admitted that officials with the company paid $1.3 million in jobs and contracts to Madigan associates in an effort to influence the speaker.

-Welch and Durkin clashed through news conferences and letters over the House Special Investigating Committee that Welch chaired looking into the ComEd scandal.
+Welch and Durkin clashed through news conferences and letters over the House Special Investigating Committee that Welch chaired.
 Republicans wanted to subpoena Madigan.
 Welch and Democrats on the committee blocked that and ended the committee’s work without hearing any testimony other than what ComEd volunteered.

-Welch couldn’t be reached for comment, but he said early Wednesday that he thinks he has the 60 votes necessary to succeed Madigan, according to media reports.

-Durkin said nothing has been done with his request to Illinois Secretary of State Jesse White to put a temporary parliamentarian in place Wednesday if balloting for speaker becomes protracted.
+During a Sunday caucus vote for speaker behind closed doors, no one was able to get the 60 votes needed, said state Rep. LaShawn Ford, D-Chicago.
+In that vote, Madigan came out on top with 51 votes.

+The race for speaker could be contentious.
+It could also take time if no candidate is able to secure 60 votes.
+Politics professor Kent Redfield said it could take multiple ballots before a speaker is chosen.

 In addition to serving as Speaker of the House, Madigan also serves as chairman of the Democratic Party of Illinois.
 The dual roles give Madigan control over the party's political funds and control over what legislation is allowed to move through the state's lower chamber.